ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 #### QMK Filtering

+QMK filtering applies four sequential steps:

 **1. Character Set Filtering** - Removes corrections containing characters other than a-z and apostrophe.
+Both typo and word are checked, and both are converted to lowercase.

-**2. Same Typo Text Conflicts** - When the same typo text appears with different boundaries, keeps the least restrictive (NONE) since QMK doesn't support boundaries.
+**2. Same Typo Text Conflicts** - When the same typo text appears with different boundaries, keeps the least restrictive boundary (NONE > LEFT/RIGHT > BOTH) since QMK doesn't support boundaries.
+The removed corrections are tracked as conflicts.

 **3. Suffix Conflicts (RTL Matching)** - QMK scans right-to-left, so shorter suffix typos make longer ones redundant.
+If a longer typo ends with a shorter typo and produces the same correction result, the longer one is removed.
+This check applies across all boundary types since QMK's RTL matching doesn't respect boundaries during matching.

-**4. Substring Conflicts (QMK Hard Constraint)** - QMK's compiler rejects any case where one typo is a substring of another, regardless of position.
+**4. Substring Conflicts (QMK Hard Constraint)** - QMK's compiler rejects any case where one typo is a substring of another, regardless of position (prefix, suffix, or middle) or boundary type.
+The shorter typo is kept and the longer one is removed.

 #### Espanso Filtering

-Espanso has minimal filtering (mostly handled in earlier stages).
-It splits corrections into multiple YAML files if they exceed the `max_entries_per_file` limit.
+Espanso has minimal filtering - it accepts all corrections passed from earlier stages (passthrough).
+The only processing is organizing corrections by starting letter and splitting into multiple YAML files if they exceed the `max_entries_per_file` limit.

 ### Platform Ranking

-Corrections are ranked by usefulness:
+#### QMK Ranking

+QMK uses a three-tier ranking system:

-1. **User words first** - Words from include file get highest priority
+1. **User words first** - All corrections for words from include file get infinite priority (always included)
-2. **Patterns ranked by coverage** - Patterns that replace more corrections rank higher
+2. **Patterns ranked by coverage** - Patterns are scored by the sum of word frequencies of all corrections they replace.
+Higher total frequency ranks higher.
-3. **Frequency-based** - More common words rank higher
+3. **Direct corrections ranked by frequency** - Direct corrections are scored by their word frequency.
+More common words rank higher.

-4. **Length-based** - Shorter typos rank higher (catch errors earlier)
+Within each tier, corrections are sorted by score (descending).
+The final ranked list is: user corrections + sorted patterns + sorted direct corrections.

+#### Espanso Ranking

+Espanso uses no ranking - corrections are passed through in their original order (passthrough).
+They are sorted alphabetically by word, then by typo, for output organization only.

 ---